solana-labs/solana/rfcs/0007-staking-rewards.md

 It is likely that a reward will be offered as a % of the slashed amount to any node that submits proof of this slashing condition being violated to the PoH.

 #### Partial Slashing
-In the schema described so far, when a validator votes on a given PoH stream, they are committing themselves to that branch for a time determined by the vote lockout.
-An open question is whether validators will be hesitant to begin voting on an available branch if the penalties are perceived too harsh for an honest mistake or flipped bit.
+In the schema described so far, when a validator votes on a given PoH stream, they are committing themselves to that fork for a time determined by the vote lockout.
+An open question is whether validators will be hesitant to begin voting on an available fork if the penalties are perceived too harsh for an honest mistake or flipped bit.

 One way to address this concern would be a partial slashing design that results in a slashable amount as a function of either: